gigalixir/gigalixir-cli/docs/source/main.rst

 Cleaning Your Cache
 -------------------

 There is an extra flag you can pass to clean your cache before building in case you need it, but you need git 2.9.0 or higher for it to work.
+For information on how to install the latest version of git on Ubuntu, see `this stackoverflow question <http://stackoverflow.com/questions/19109542/installing-latest-version-of-git-in-ubuntu>`_.

 .. code-block:: bash